yzmar4real/IntentNetworkAPI/README.md

 ## Step 4 - Use Postman or Other Suitable Client to Trigger the API

+1. URL to be executed is :

+   http://<your_device_ip_address>:3443/v1/route_check  (in the example below - its http://10.40.10.18/v1/route_check)

-1. Execute the API via Postman Client on the suggested port.(3443)
+2. Execute the API via Postman Client on the suggested port.(3443)

 ![SampleOutcomes001](SnapShot001.png)